rtic-rs/rtic/book/en/src/internals/conceptual_view.md

 The CPU's ability to set a "minimum priority level" of hardware interrupts allows alignment of the software and hardware queues.
-This holds hardware-level interrupts coming in, if an equal or higher priority level software task is exectuting.
-It lets the NVIC keep the hardware tasks pending until the software task ends and the CPU then lowers the priority level of execution.
+This masks hardware-level interrupts coming in while equal or higher priority level software tasks are exectuting.
+It makes the NVIC keep the hardware tasks interrupt pending until the software task ends (and the CPU has lowered the minimum priority level of interrupt acceptance).

 ## Hardware queue: NVIC